marcduiker/building-a-resilient-workflow-with-durable-functions/labs/4_create_activity_functions_services.md

 ### 1. Retrieving the Estimated Kinetic Energy

-The first activity function will needs to make a call to an HTTP endpoint to retrieve the estimated kinetic energy expressed in megaton TNT.
+The first activity function needs to make a call to an HTTP endpoint to retrieve the estimated kinetic energy expressed in megaton TNT.

 An HTTP POST need to be done to `https://demo-neo.azure-api.net/neo/estimate/energy` with a payload of the `DetectedNEOEvent` object in the body.
 A `KineticEnergyResult` object will be returned.